thephpleague/oauth2-server/auth-server-auth-code.md

 * `grant_type` with the value of `authorization_code`
 * `client_id` with the client identifier
 * `client_secret` with the client secret
 * `redirect_uri` must be identical to the `redirect_uri` parameter included in Part One.
-If no `redirect_uri` paramater was included in Part One, this parameter should be omitted.
+If no `redirect_uri` parameter was included in Part One, this parameter should be omitted.
 * `code` with the authorization code from the query string

 Note that you need to decode the `code` query string first.
 You can do that with `urldecode($code)`.